undus5/undus/content/posts/linux-bootstrap-installation.md

 This guide is based on Arch Linux, but also works for Debian/Ubutnu and Fedora, the differences are minor, demonstrated in [Debian Fedora](#debian-fedora) section.
-I'm trying my best to make it distro irrelevant.
+I'm trying my best to make it distro irrelevant, since I don't like to be bound to a specific platform in any form, always maintaining the ability for transition.

 ## Live ISO